World War Heritage

 Located in Parc Saint Pierre opposite the City hall of Calais, this museum is the former post of command and transmission of the German Navy where the Museum of the War of Calais is now established.

-Ypres, 45 minutes from the Campsite, was one of martyred cities of the World War I. A few months after the German invasion in Belgium on August 4th, 1914 the battle line stagnated at the medieval town of Ypres.
-From October, 1914 till October, 1918 the battlefield was on some kilometers of the center of Ypres.
+Ypres, 45 minutes from the Campsite, was one of the most devastated cities of the World War I, almost raised to the ground.
+A few months after the German invasion in Belgium on August 4th, 1914 the battle line stagnated at the medieval town of Ypres.
+From October, 1914 till October, 1918 the battlefield was near the center of Ypres.
 Trenches extended from north to south, describing an arc of a circle around the city.
 In this famous Ypres Salient took place not less than five bloody battles.

 This monument represents the most impressive tribute which Canada returned to those of his citizens who fought and gave their life during the World War I.

-Strategic peaks, offering fantastic views over the mineral field, the hills of Artois which were repeatedly the frame of violent and bloody fights.
+Strategic peaks, offering fantastic views over the former charcoal mounds, the hills of Artois which were repeatedly the frame of violent and bloody fights.
 The Canadian Memorial of Vimy is the most prestigious Canadian monuments of Europe, becoming Canadian land, "a gift of the French nation to the Canadian people" and symbol of the international history, on which are engraved the names of the victims of the fights.
-It was raised in the memory of 66000 young Canadians having given their life here and in France and commemorates the battle of April 9th, 1917.
+It was raised in the memory of 66,000 young Canadians having given their life here and in France and commemorates the battle of April 9th, 1917.

 Notre Dame de Lorette